DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 been least one previous release.
 The property may have been optional in an earlier release.

-If the $id being fixed has been used as a $ref you should raise a Github issue labelled "major" that is mentioned on a PR.
-To find these do a search for the $id without semantic version and look for $ref lines.
-Add the $id of any current.json file found to the issue.
-Writers of those schema can decided when to do major release after your major release is merged to main.

 The fix below uses a pretend schema that had release 1.1.6 merged to main.
 Months later an attempt to make a property required caused this issue.